mdn/content/files/en-us/web/api/storage_access_api/using/index.md

 The `requestStorageAccessFor()` method addresses challenges in adopting the Storage Access API on top-level sites that use cross-site images or scripts requiring cookies.
 It can enable third-party cookie access for cross-site resources directly embedded into the top-level site that are unable to request their own storage access, for example via {{htmlelement("img")}} or {{htmlelement("script")}} elements.

-For `requestStorageAccessFor()` to work, both the calling top-level page and the embedded resource storage access is being requested for need to be part of the same [related website set](/en-US/docs/Web/API/Storage_Access_API/Related_website_sets).
+For `requestStorageAccessFor()` to work, both the calling top-level page and the embedded resource it is requesting storage access for need to be part of the same [related website set](/en-US/docs/Web/API/Storage_Access_API/Related_website_sets).

 Typical usage of `requestStorageAccessFor()` looks like this (this time written in regular promise-style rather than async/await):